 Sadly, a fire damaged the wooden parts of the monastery in 1930.
 Treasure hunters looking for loot did great damage to the remaining buildings and structures.
 Despite the damage, the Sumela Monastery remains a popular tourist destination and outdoor museum.

 Recently, the Turkish government began funding a restoration project, and in 2017, workers discovered a secret hidden chapel.
-The revealed treasure features vibrant wall murals depicting heaven and hell, and life and death.
+The revealed treasure features vibrant murals depicting heaven and hell, and life and death.
 Some believe the chapel may be even older than the original monastery.

 Visiting the Sumela Monastery

-If you are planning a trip to Turkey, the Sumela Monastery should definitely be on your list of places to see.
+If you are planning a trip to Turkey, the Sumela Monastery should be on your list of places to see.
 Getting there is fairly easy.
 If you are especially a solo traveler, simply go to a dolmus (public bus) station in Trabzon and buy a round-trip ticket.

 If you prefer, Travel Atelier can arrange for transportation and a tour.
 Your luxury travel agency can take care of every detail.
 The excursion generally lasts a full day, including travel and several hours at the monastery.